-Organized in 1996, CareChoice Cooperative is the nation’s first cooperative formed by nonprofit, mission-driven providers of aging services.
+Organized in 1996, CareChoice Cooperative is the nation’s first senior care cooperative formed by nonprofit, mission-driven providers of aging services.
 Cooperative Members came together primarily for the purpose of contracting with managed care entities for skilled nursing services.
-Today, CareChoice has managed care contracts with all of the major area health plans.
-In addition, CareChoice seeks funding opportunities for quality initiatives on behalf of their members with the goal of elevating nursing home staff skills and facilities in pursuit of the triple aim: improving patient experience, improving health and controlling costs.
+Today, CareChoice holds contracts with all of the major area managed care health plans.
+In addition, CareChoice seeks collaborative funding opportunities for quality initiatives on behalf of their members to elevate nursing home staff skills and facilities in pursuit of the triple aim: improving patient experience, improving health and controlling costs.

 CareChoice is governed by a Board of Directors and its respective committees.
-Each of the 22 members elects a representative to the board.
+Each of the 21 members elects a representative to the board.
 Their members and staff serve on the various committees to help govern the Cooperative.
-This governing structure provides an avenue for increased communication and collaboration among the staff across these organizations.
+This governing structure provides an avenue for increased communication and collaboration among the staff across Member organizations.

 To provide financial and operational benefit(s) to our member organizations through innovation and collaboration.